gitee2github/docs/docs/en/docs/Container/isula-build.md

 - --build-static: key value, which is used to build binary equivalence.
 Currently, the following key values are included:
    - build-time: string, which indicates that a fixed timestamp is used to build a container image.
 The timestamp format is YYYY-MM-DD HH-MM-SS.
 - -f, --filename: string, which indicates the path of the Dockerfiles.
 If this parameter is not specified, the current path is used.
+- --format: string, which indicates the image format: oci | docker (ISULABUILD_CLI_EXPERIMENTAL needed to be enabled).
 - --iidfile: string, which indicates the ID of the image output to a local file.
 - -o, --output: string, which indicates the image export mode and path.
 - --proxy: Boolean, which inherits the proxy environment variable on the host.
 The default value is true.
 - --tag: string, which indicates the tag value of the image that is successfully built.
 - --cap-add: string list, which contains permissions required by the RUN command during the build process.

 ** The following describes the flags in detail. **